 To serve as an advocate and resource for the practice of Orthopaedic Physical Therapy by fostering quality patient/client care and promoting professional growth.

-2013-2014 Publishing Deadlines/Dates
+2020 Publishing Deadlines/Dates

-- Deadline: August 16th for the October 2013 Issue
+- August 7, 2020 for October 2020

 Publishing cycle: Quarterly

-CINAHL – Cumulative Index to Nursing and Allied Health Literature
+Indexing: CINAHL – Cumulative Index to Nursing and Allied Health Literature

 Managing Editor: Sharon L. Klinski

-All advertisements which appear in or accompany Orthopaedic Physical Therapy Practice are accepted on the basis of conformation to ethical physical therapy standards, but acceptance does not imply endorsement by the Orthopaedic Section.
-Orthopaedic Physical Therapy Practice is indexed by Cumulative Index to Nursing and Allied Health Literature (CINAHL).
+All advertisements which appear in or accompany Orthopaedic Physical Therapy Practice are accepted on the basis of conformation to ethical physical therapy standards, but acceptance does not imply endorsement by the Academy of Orthopaedic Physical Therapy.